It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Note that in Russian "Babushka" (stress on the first syllable) means "Grandmother".
 "Babushka" (stressed on the second syllable) as a headscarf is a strictly American usage, stemming from the fact that when the word was adopted into English, only grannies still wore them.

 - Telogreika: literally translated as "body warmer", a quilted short coat.
 The most common type of winter uniform until the 1960s and was first issued by the Red Army during the Great Patriotic War.
 It is also still popular today among many blue-collar workers in the successor states of the USSR.
 Very common in all media depicting the Eastern Front of the aforementioned war.
+The other name of this coat, "vatnik", has recently become a derisive nickname for Russian patriots in both Russia itself and Ukraine.

 - Papakha: A wool hat (often made out of karakul sheep skin), associated with Georgia and Cossacks, sometimes worn by Tricolours With Rusting Rockets officers and generals.
 In fact, a papakha is a regulation winter hat for the officers from colonel up.